 Combining the flavours of cherry and almond in these scones is, I think, game changing.
 Add clotted cream and dark cherry preserve and you have yourself a delicious scone that is bursting with flavour.
 Honestly, I wish that I had made these scones a very long time ago, such is the pleasure obtained from the experience of eating one.

 Having been sent a nest of Stainless Steel Bowls with Airtight Lids by Andrew James, I decided to see how much damage I could do to them.
-Seriously, when reviewing new products they need to be put through a tough regime.
+Most importantly to me, when reviewing new products, they need to be put through a tough regime.
 As mentioned before, new or replacement equipment has to earn a place in my kitchen.
 Since honest reviews are the only ones you will ever read on this blog, your trust is never taken for granted.

 Since first making shortcrust pastry in the 3500ml, the second largest bowl, then proceeding to make the scone dough in the same bowl.
 Again using a pastry cutter to cut the fats into the flour.
 I knew if anything could mess up these bowls, the pastry cutter would give them a hard time.
 Yet, following a full cycle in the dishwasher, the bowl came out virtually untouched.

 How Well Did These Stainless Steel Bowls Perform